 But the launch of this new upgrade may mean more than just creativity and gaming experiences for corporate IT administrators!
-If you follow the official documentation, it means that (approximately) within the next 18 months, all current existing Windows 10 versions will see their last updates and essentially will no longer be supported.
-So, for the first time since the initial 1507 Windows 10 release announcement, businesses will be forced to upgrade to a newer version than 1507.
+If you follow the official documentation, it means that within the next 18 months of the release date of a new Windows 10 version it will go end-of-live and you have to upgrade to a newer (or better yet, the newest) version.

 In other words: Microsoft will support each new Windows 10 version for 18 months once released into the Semi-Annual Channel (official release date).
 While previous Windows 10 versions followed a different (more complicated) release and End-of-Life logic including a 60-day grace period, there will be no grace period going forward.
 Each feature update release will be supported and updated for exactly 18 months.

 The following graphic illustrates the Windows 10 Servicing timeline:

 Please note, that Microsoft has announced on Feb 1st, 2018, that it will grant an additional 6 months extended support for versions 1511, 1603, 1703, and 1709 for all educational and enterprise customers.
 This timeline was updated Feb 18th, 2018.
 For more information on how to better plan for Windows 10 updates and upgrades, check out this recently updated article Understanding The Windows 10 Servicing Timeline.

 Why are we telling you this?
 Because for many, Windows 10 Servicing (or Branching Microsoft used to call it), and how IT administrators will manage this fast cadence of updates is still a mystery.
 Having managed large OS migration projects before, IT admins are right to worry that this could quickly become a muddled mess of unsupported machines.